arturholiv/trybe-exercices/README.md

 ### Part 16: Introduction to Redux

-:black_large_square: 16-1: _Introduction to Redux - The global state of the application_
+:ballot_box_with_check: 16-1: _Introduction to Redux - The global state of the application_

 :black_large_square: 16-2: _Using React Redux_